Privacy Policy

 We only collect information that is necessary to carry out our business or to deliver our charitable objectives.
 The more ways you engage with us as an organisation, the more data we will require in order to provide the necessary services required.
 You can choose not to provide us with the information we require, but this will then impact the quality of the service we are able to provide.

-The personal information that we may collect from you when you book, order or donate is:
+The personal information that we may collect from you when you sign up to our newsletter, book tickets, complete a survey or donate is:

 We also keep a record of your interactions with us, such as what concerts you have purchased tickets to (where we have that information – sometimes we will not know this because the information is only held by the venue), any projects you may have participated in or supported, and whether you have received, opened or clicked through any emails we may have sent.